OmniBrowser GuideBook

 Groups can also be filtered from the legend on the Groups tab.

 F-test is conducted on the fly by default to evaluate statistical significance.
 The overall F and p values can be found on the top of a box plot.
-T-test result of each group compared with the rest shows up when your mouse hovers over the group bar.

 For datasets with a large number of groups, the full plot is too dense to show each group clearly.
-Now we have added a slider at the bottom to zoom in for a selected range of the plot.
+Now we have added a slider at the bottom to zoom in a selected range of the plot.

 # 4.4.2 Violin Plot

 Violin plot reflects the expression distribution of the gene or gene set across different cell groups.
 F-test is used for each gene or gene set to identify whether it differentially expresses across all cell groups simultaneously, under the null hypothesis that the gene does not differentially express among all cell groups.
 The less the p-value is, the more likely the gene was differentially expressed.
-To determine whether the gene or gene set expression level of a group is different from the rest groups, OmniBrowser executes a T-test between a selected group of cells (experiment group) against the other cells (control group).
+To determine whether the gene or gene set expression level of a group is different from the rest groups, OmniBrowser executes a t-test between a selected group of cells (experiment group) against the other cells (control group).
 The less the p-value is, the more likely the gene or gene set will be differentially expressed in this group.

 Click on Differential Expression and in Violin Plot tab shows the violin plot.